Catholic Schools Onward

 Catholic schools have a two-fold charge: providing an education that is academically excellent and one that is deeply rooted in Catholic identity.
 The challenge, then, is to ensure that the education that is delivered (no matter what the mode of delivery) meets this standard.

-- There has to be a level of intentionality across all grade levels and all subject matter that course content is intentionally Catholic.
+- There must be a level of intentionality across all grade levels and all subject matter that course content is intentionally Catholic.

 - When face-to-face instruction is possible, school Masses will require their own protocol that will maintain the appropriate social distancing.